Categories

 Look, I’m not great at Python but It Works For Me.

 Also, this is on Codeberg because I don’t plan on putting any of my personal work on GitHub in the future if I can avoid it.
 (Microsoft acquired GitHub and I prefer not to support them if possible.
-Others can make their own choices in the matter, and I won’t judge!)
+Others can make their own choices in the matter, and I will try not to judge.)

 You’ll probably want to change the code to look for your own feed and do your own notification thing… Again, it works for me, YMMV and all that.
 Enjoy!